Skip to content

 Outputs Section

 outputs.prometheus — Exposes a Prometheus /metrics endpoint.
 Point your Prometheus scraper at this address.
-See Prometheus & Grafana for the full metrics reference.
+See Observability & Metrics for the full metrics reference.

 API Section